annotation/text-fabric/docs/Api/General.md

             ![op](/images/Spatial/Spatial.007.png)
         *   `[[ ]]`: embeds and contains (slot set inclusion, in both directions)
             ![op](/images/Spatial/Spatial.008.png)
+            Never holds between the same nodes.
+But it holds between different nodes with the same slots.
+But a slot can never embed an other node.
         *   `<<` `>>`: before and after (with respect to the slots occupied: left ends before right starts and vice versa)
             ![op](/images/Spatial/Spatial.009.png)